Seenko/new-tab/README.md

 The code here won't be pretty, as this is just a for fun personal project.
 There is also no Component Stories nor Unit Tests.

+This does not use any external pre-made UI libraries, all UI elements are built from the ground up.

 ## Installation

 Just install the node_modules using [pNpM](https://pnpm.io/) and run the `build` script.